Emergency funds: Be prepared for the unexpected

 What is an emergency fund?

-Unlike annual purchases you can plan, such as regular car maintenance or back-to-school expenses, your emergency fund should be used in situations you often can’t avoid: an appliance breakdown, a leaking roof, dental care that’s not covered by your insurance or even an emergency visit to the vet.
+Unlike annual purchases you can plan, such as regular car maintenance or back-to-school expenses, your emergency fund should be used in situations you often can’t avoid: an appliance breakdown, a leaking roof, dental care that’s not covered by your insurance or an emergency visit to the vet.

 Reducing your financial stress